zorun/kea-hook-runscript/README.md

 For more complex use-cases, including non-trivial changes to Kea's behaviour, it may be easier to just write a Kea hook yourself.

-## How to use this hook
+## How to build

 You first need to compile the hook.
-For this, you need Kea development headers installed.
-It has been developed with Kea 1.2 but should work with later version.
+For this, you need Kea and Boost development headers installed: on Debian, the packages are `kea-dev` and `libboost-dev`.

 To build, simply run:

-    $ make
+    $ make -j

+Some notes on Kea versions:

+- Kea 1.1 does not install all required headers (most notably `dhcpsrv/`), so you may need to build against Kea's source tree.
-Kea 1.2 is missing a header file, so depending on your distribution, you may need to manually copy `option6_pdexclude.h` from the Kea git repository to `/usr/include/kea/dhcp/`.
+- Kea 1.2 is missing a header file by mistake, so depending on your distribution, you may need to manually copy `option6_pdexclude.h` from the Kea git repository to `/usr/include/kea/dhcp/`.
+- Kea 1.3 should work out-of-the-box.

+To build against a local Kea source tree, assumed to be in `~/kea`:

+- build Kea (`cd ~/kea && make -j`)
+- install Kea to a local directory (`cd ~/kea && make install DESTDIR=/tmp/kea`)
+- build this hook with:

+      $ export KEA_MSG_COMPILER=~/kea/src/lib/log/compiler/kea-msg-compiler
+      $ export KEA_INCLUDE=~/kea/src/lib
+      $ export KEA_LIB=/tmp/kea/usr/local/lib
+      $ make -j

+## How to use this hook

 If all goes well, you should obtain a `kea-hook-runscript.so` file.
 Then, here is how to tell Kea to use this hook, for DHCPv4: